 The weather in Britain can be unpredictable and this year has seen extremes of cold and hot weather.
 But how can this weather potentially affect your home?

-Although the kids love some snow, and many of us love to see hot temperatures we only usually experience on holiday, what does it mean for your home if the weather is much colder, hotter or wetter than usual?
+Although the kids love snow, and many of us love to see hot temperatures we only usually experience on holiday, what does it mean for your home if the weather is much colder, hotter or wetter than usual?
 Or a combination of them all in quick succession?

 We’ve taken a look at the effects of extreme weather conditions, so you can be prepared.